meghasarkar/codeExercise_practice_for_SQL/README.md

-# Code Exercise for Hubs
+# Code Exercise
 The test exercise for technical evaluation
-Data Engineer - Hubs
+Data Engineer